metrotyranno/MikrotikL009FTU/README.md

 ## Printing Information

 - **Tested printer:** Bambu Lab H2D
+- **Recommended material:** ABS
+  - The model was designed with ABS shrinkage in mind (approximately 0.8–1%).
+  - If printing in other material, fitment may be tighter or looser; slight scaling adjustments may be needed.
 - **Nozzle:** 0.4mm
 - **Layer height:** 0.20mm (Standard profile)
 - **Supports:**